What are emollients?

 - Lotions are the least oily and feel the lightest but they might need to be applied more often to keep the skin hydrated

-- Wash-off emollients or soap substitutes: washing and bathing products can sometimes contain things like soap, colourings or fragrances which can irritate your skin and make it worse.
-Soap substitutes are unperfumed emollients which cleanse the skin effectively but do not lather like soap, therefore they can help prevent loss of moisture and drying of the skin.
-So if you have dry skin, it’s a good idea to wash with one of these
+- Wash-off emollients as soap substitutes: washing and bathing products can sometimes contain soaps, colourings or fragrances which can irritate your skin.
+There are a number of emollients which can act as soap substitutes.
+Using emollients as soap substitutes means they can cleanse the skin, and also help prevent loss of moisture.
+So if you have dry skin, you can wash with one of these.

 How to apply emollients